mmatyas/openblok/README.md

 **Optional build parameters:**

 - `CMAKE_BUILD_TYPE`: To create an **optimized release build**, set this to `Release`.
 To create a **debug build**, set this value to `Debug`.
 See the CMake documentation.
 Default: `Release`.
 - `INSTALL_PORTABLE`: The game needs to know where it can find the data files.
-By default, the game is searching for them in the absolute path of the installation location, which is usually `/usr/local/share/openblok` on Linux.
-By setting `INSTALL_PORTABLE` to `ON`, the game will search for the files in a `data` directory located next to the binary.
-Default: `OFF`.
-Recommended: `OFF` on Linux, `ON` on Windows.
+By default, the game is searching for them in the absolute path of the installation location, which is usually `/usr/local/share/openblok` or `C:\Program Files\openblok`.
+By setting `INSTALL_PORTABLE` to `ON`, the game will search for the files in the same directory as the binary.
+Default: `OFF` on Linux, `ON` on Windows.
 - `CMAKE_INSTALL_PREFIX`: The base directory of the installation step (eg. `make install`).
 Defaults to `/usr/local` or `C:\Program Files`.
-See the CMake documentation for more details.
+See the CMake documentation.
 - `BUILD_TESTS`: Builds the test suite.
 You can run them by calling `./build/tests/openblok_test`.
 Debug build only, default: `ON`.
 - `BUILD_COVERAGE`: Allows building the test coverage report.
 Requires `BUILD_TESTS` and `gcov`/`lcov`.
 Default: `OFF`.

-**Additional build targets**
+**Useful build targets**

 - `make coverage`: Builds the test coverage report
 - `make install/strip`: Installs the game on your system